 How you pack for Indonesia will largely depend on what activities you have in mind.
 For relaxing in Bali, you can get pretty far with beach wear and backpacker standard uniform.
 On the other hand, other islands are more conservative and require a bit of modesty.
 Then, you need to factor in any kind of specialist, outdoor camping type gear you plan to use.

-The Backpack and Luggage: Nomatic Travel Bag
+Best Backpack For Indonesia: Nomatic Travel Bag

 Before you even take on the task of figuring out what to pack for Indonesia, you’ll need an amazing backpack to pack it all into.
 For all types of travelers and destinations, our number one recommendation is the Nomatic Travel Bag.